Initialization scripts

 If any error occurs during the script run, you will see an error message in the console.

 For instance, an error may occur because of incompatible formats.
-Since the script runtime environment is Linux (Ubuntu), scripts created in Windows may end with an error saying ^M: bad interpreter
+The script runtime environment being Linux (Ubuntu), scripts created in Windows may terminate with one of the following errors:

-).
-To fix the error, run the following command:
+in Linux).
+To fix the error, run this command:

 sed -i -e 's/\r$//' <script_file_name>